-By 1997, with the success of Hotspur, all the Clubs amalgamated and Holyhead Hotspur F.C. became the modern day successor to the ‘Harbourmen’ of years ago, and formed a senior team and a reserve team and youth teams called Holyhead Hotspur Peibio in recognition of their past association with Peibio and the great work done by many people over the years in fostering youth football at Peibio.
-In 2009 ‘Clwb Cybi’ a special needs team joined us and this underlined the Club’s desire to be an all inclusive football club within our community.
+By 1997, with the success of Hotspur, all the Clubs amalgamated and Holyhead Hotspur F.C. became the modern day successor to the ‘Harbourmen’ of years ago, and formed a senior team and a reserve team and Youth teams called Holyhead Hotspur Peibio in recognition of their past association with Peibio and the great work done by many people over the years in fostering youth football at Peibio.
+In 2009 ‘Clwb Cybi’ a special needs team joined us and this underlines the Club’s desire to be an ‘all inclusive football club’ within our community.

 The Club has enjoyed much success over the years.
-In successive seasons 1995/6, 1996/7, 1997/8 the Anglesey League, Gwynedd League and Welsh Alliance League Championships were won and this was the focus which resulted in the amalgamation of all the Holyhead Clubs at that time.
-The season 1998/9 saw the reserve team promoted to the Gwynedd League and the senior team promoted to the Huws Gray Cymru Alliance League.
-The Huws Gray Cymru Alliance League is North Wales and Mid Wales’s feeder league to the Welsh Premier League.
+In successive seasons 1995/6, 1996/7, 1997/8 winning the Anglesey League, Gwynedd League and Welsh Alliance League Championships, and this was the focus which resulted in the amalgamation of all the Holyhead Clubs at that time.
+The season 1998/9 saw the reserve team promoted to the Gwynedd League and the senior team promoted to the Huws Gray Alliance League.
+The Huws Gray Alliance League is North Wales and Mid Wales’s feeder league to the Welsh Premier League.

-The senior side had over a period of time consolidated its position in the Huws Gray Cymru Alliance League, and the reserves have likewise done so in the Gwynedd League, culminating in both teams finishing runners – up in their respective leagues, their highest ever final league positions at the end of the 2008/2009 campaign, as well as the first team finishing as losing finalists in the Huws Gray Cymru Alliance league cup.
-This occurred twice in the previous three seasons, each time losing out to Bala Town in the final.
+The senior side had over a period of time consolidated its position in the Huws Gray Alliance League, and the reserves had likewise done so in the Gwynedd League, culminating in both teams finishing runners – up in their respective leagues, their highest ever final league positions at the end of the 2008/2009 campaign, as well as the first team finishing as losing finalists in the Huws Gray Alliance league cup.
+This occurred twice each time losing out to Bala Town FC in the final.

-This was a great disappointment to us, and we had to strive to gain our rightful place in the Huws Gray Cymru Alliance League which is tier 2 of Welsh Football which we did as League champions last season, also winning both the Cookson and Barritt Cup competitions and losing finalists in the Football Association of Wales Welsh Trophy competition.
+This was a great disappointment to us, and we had to strive to gain our rightful place in the Huws Gray Alliance League (which is tier 2 of Welsh Football) which we did as League champions in the season 2011/12, also winning both the Cookson and Barritt Cup competitions and losing finalists in the Football Association of Wales Welsh Trophy competition.